Who Pays for a Divorce in Texas?

 Which Spouse Is Supposed To Pay For A Divorce In Texas?

 You’ve been served with a Petition for Divorce.
 It’s not an easy time.
-What makes it worse is not knowing how you can pay for an attorney to protect you during the divorce.
+What makes it worse is finding a Frisco divorce lawyer, and then finding the money to pay.

 Can you use joint bank accounts or joint credit cards to pay legal fees?